 PDF download Download Article

-1. Solar symbols are linked with the divine, masculine energy, and gold.
-The most prominent of them is the solar disk, which is a circle with a central dot, which signifies the sun, the king or gold in alchemy, or the divine principle.
+1. The most prominent of them is the solar disk, which is a circle with a central dot, which signifies the sun, the king or gold in alchemy, or the divine principle.
 It’s also associated with Apollo or Ra in ancient Roman and Egyptian mythology.
 In pagan traditions, the sun represents the cycles of life, death, and the cosmos itself.[4]

 • Origin: Egypt, Mesopotamia, Mesoamerica